geokit/geokit-rails/README.markdown

     end

-A first-time lookup will result in the GeoLoc class being stored in the session as :geo_location as well as in a cookie called :geo_session.
+A first-time lookup will result in the GeoLoc class being stored in the session as `:geo_location` as well as in a cookie called `:geo_session`.
 Subsequent lookups will use the session value if it exists or the cookie value if it doesn't exist.
 The last resort is to make a call to the web service.
 Clients are free to manage the cookie as they wish.